apivich-h/apivich-h.github.io/_posts/misc/2000-01-01-interesting-videos.md

 - **[A senator on brainrot](https://youtu.be/tJi0QwGlTTk)**.
 I understood maybe half of that speech.

 - **[The Incel to Trans Pipeline and Inside Mari](https://www.youtube.com/watch?v=IAA1XtDOuH8)**.
 A video about a manga sprnikled with some interesting social commentary.

+- For fans of the TV show _Community_, [here is a compilation of Jeff and Annie moments along with Sara Bareilles' _Gravity_](https://youtu.be/SsBvqDwVqwc).
+This was the original video that spawned that moment in that one episode in Season 2 of the show.